 Headlights, flashlights, spotlights.
-Evidently, if you’re going to be fishing in the dark, light will be one of the most important things that you’ll need.
+Evidently, if you’re going to be fishing in the dark, the light will be one of the most important things that you’ll need.
 When it comes to this, you’re going to need a pair of headlights, and not the ones that come with a car, but an illuminating device to attach to your hat, glasses, or simply strap onto your head.
-Such a lighting device is extremely useful for unhooking, changing bait, tying hooks etc. However, even if you will be using your headlights most of the time, it’s a good idea to bring a flashlight with fully charged batteries, just in case.
-Also, even if you fish from a boat, which should have it’s own lighting system, a portable spotlight can be very useful when handling bigger fish, navigating or simply to have a better overview of your fishing spot.
+Such a lighting device is extremely useful for unhooking, changing bait, tying hooks, etc. However, even if you will be using your headlights most of the time, it’s a good idea to bring a flashlight with fully charged batteries, just in case.
+Also, even if you fish from a boat, which should have its own lighting system, a portable spotlight can be very useful when handling bigger fish, navigating, or simply having a better overview of your fishing spot.

 First aid kit and bug sprays.
 Whether you’re fishing at night or not, a first aid kit is absolutely necessary.
 On top of that, if insects can become a nuisance, a bug spray or lotion can come in very handy.
 But take note that it has been proven that insect repellents can be very effective fish repellents as well.
 So, avoid spraying or applying such substances on your bait.

-It’s better to use heavier line than you normally would, for a certain fish, when night fishing.
-They won’t be able to see it, and heavier line is less prone to become tangled up than lighter line.
+It’s better to use heavier lines than you normally would, for a certain fish, when night fishing.
+They won’t be able to see it, and the heavier line is less prone to become tangled up than a lighter line.

 If you know you’re going to use only lures, it’s pointless to bring along a whole bucket of live bait, or basically any other bait.
 As opposed to that, if you won’t be using artificials, make sure you keep bait organized and in one place.